Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

 \subsection{The black hole pressure}

 Our next step is motivated by the recent papers \cite{calmet1,calmet2,delgado}.
-The authors of these papers suggests that quantum gravitational corrections to the thermodynamic proprieties of SBH leads to pressure in these black holes.
+The authors of these papers suggest that quantum gravitational corrections to the thermodynamic proprieties of SBH lead to pressure in this black hole.
 Here we consider a quantum correction for SBH by the NC gauge theory.
-For that, we add the pressure of the black hole to the first law of thermodynamics \eqref{eqt3.2}, to analyze SBH phase transition in the NC spacetime:
+For that, we add the pressure of the black hole by ad-hoc $\hat{P}d\hat{V}$ term to the first law of thermodynamics \eqref{eq:4.9}, in order to analyze SBH phase transition in the NC space-time